Perfect Grilled Souvlaki

 CONNECT WITH SWEET C’S!

-Remove pork from chill-chest two hours prior to cooking and bring to room temperature.
+- Remove pork from refrigerator two hours prior to cooking, and bring to room temperature.

-Cook over hot, charcoal fire until done, about 160 degrees F.
+- Cook over hot, charcoal fire, flipping occasionally until 160 degrees F - about 10-15 minutes.

 - Let rest for 10 minutes before serving - be careful handling hot wood skewers.